Qubasa/0pack/README.md

 ## Remarks
 Altough I used the LIEF library to accomplish this task, I wouldn't encourage to use it.
 It is very inconsistent and intransparant in what it is doing.
 Often times the library is downright broken.
-I did not find a working library for x64 PIE enable ELF binaries.
-If someone has suggestions feel free to email me on: luis.nixos@gmail.com
+I did not find a working library for x64 PIE enabled ELF binaries.
+If someone has suggestions, feel free to email me on: luis.nixos@gmail.com